 The technology is growing more and more efficient with each passing year.
 So, it is only a matter of time before it is used across all public as well as potentially private arenas.

-You probably unaware of it, but you’ve been introduced to Facial Recognition a long time ago.
+You probably unaware of it, but you were introduced to Facial Recognition a long time ago.
 How?
 Well, doesn’t Facebook tag your friends’ faces for you in photos you’d post on its platform?
 Yeah, that’s an example of this robust technology.

 Where is Facial Recognition Technology Used?